 Investment solution that gets round the Modelo 720 problem

 There is an investment solution that allows expats living in Spain to invest any amount offshore without having to declare those investments in the 720 form.
-The solution I have found also comes with extra, additional tax breaks that make the solution hard to beat from a fiscal point of view.
+The solution I have found also comes with additional tax breaks that make it attractive from a fiscal point of view.
 However, the setup and running cost of this investment vehicle only make sense for people with €1m or more of liquid assets to invest.
-Get in touch here if you live in or plan to move to Spain and want to know more.
+This solution will be advertised in the services section when ready.
+Check there for more information if currently available.